Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: The Eve property

 We have proved that

-in the sense of weak convergence of probability measures. \end{proof} \begin{remark} A complete classification of the asymptotic behaviour of $\frac{m_t(.)}{m_t([0,1])}$ will be established in a forthcoming work~\cite{DuquesneLabbé12}.
-In particular, one can remark that the Eve property is not fulfilled in the supercritical case under the $L\log(L)$ condition, while in the case of Neveu branching mechanism the Eve property holds. \end{remark} We now present a result that relates the Eve property with the behaviour of the $\Psi$ flow of partitions at the end of its lifetime $T$.
-In addition, this result provides a necessary and sufficient condition on $Z$ for the Eve property to hold. \\ \textbf{Theorem \ref{TheoremEquivalence}}\textit{ There exists an exchangeable partition $\hat{\Pi}_{T}$ such that $\hat{\Pi}_{t} \rightarrow \hat{\Pi}_{T}$ almost surely as $t \uparrow T$.
-Moreover, these three assumptions are equivalent\begin{enumerate}[i)] \item $\Psi$ satisfies the Eve property. \item $\hat{\Pi}_{T} = 1_{[\infty]}$ a.s. \item $\displaystyle\sum_{\{s < T : \Delta Z_s > 0\}}(\frac{\Delta Z_s}{Z_s})^2+\int_{0}^{T}\frac{\sigma^2}{Z_s}ds = \infty$ a.s. \end{enumerate}} \begin{remark} This theorem should be compared with Theorem 6.1 in~\cite{DK99} where a similar condition on the total-mass process is given but for a much larger class of measure-valued processes.
-However their result is proved only when $T < \infty$, which in our particular case of branching processes, is a trivial case as we already know from Proposition \ref{PropEveTFinite} that the Eve property is fulfilled. \end{remark} \begin{proof} To prove the asserted convergence, it suffices to show that for each $n\in\mathbb{N}$, the restriction $\hat{\Pi}^{[n]}_t$ of $\hat{\Pi}_t$ to $\mathscr{P}_n$ admits a limit when $t \uparrow T$ almost surely.
-We fix $n\in\mathbb{N}$ until the end of the proof. \\ \textit{Step 1.} Remark that conditional on $\int_{0}^{T}\frac{\sigma^2}{Z_s}ds$, the r.v. $\#\{{\cal N}_{\sigma|[0,T)\times\mathscr{P}^*_n}\}$ has a Poisson distribution with parameter $\binom{n}{2}\int_{0}^{T}\frac{\sigma^2}{Z_s}ds$.
-Thus we have
+in the sense of weak convergence of probability measures.\cqfd \end{proof} \begin{remark} A complete classification of the asymptotic behaviour of $\frac{\rmm_t(.)}{\rmm_t([0,1])}$ will be established in a forthcoming work~\cite{DuquesneLabbe13}.
+In particular it will be shown that whenever the CSBP is supercritical, the Eve property is fulfilled if and only if the mean is infinite: an intuitive argument for this result is that two independent copies of a same CSBP have comparable asymptotic sizes iff the mean is finite. \end{remark} We now present a result that relates the Eve property with the behaviour of the $\Psi$ flow of partitions at the end of its lifetime $\rT$.
+In addition, this result provides a necessary and sufficient condition on $\rZ$ for the Eve property to hold. \\ \textbf{Theorem \ref{TheoremEquivalence}}\textit{ There exists an exchangeable partition $\hat{\Pi}_{\rT}$ such that $\hat{\Pi}_{t} \rightarrow \hat{\Pi}_{\rT}$ almost surely as $t \uparrow \rT$.
+Moreover, these three assumptions are equivalent\begin{enumerate}[i)] \item $\Psi$ satisfies the Eve property. \item $\hat{\Pi}_{\rT} = \tun_{[\infty]}$ a.s. \item $\displaystyle\sum_{\{s < \rT : \Delta \rZ_s > 0\}}\Big(\frac{\Delta \rZ_s}{\rZ_s}\Big)^2+\int_{0}^{\rT}\frac{\sigma^2}{\rZ_s}ds = \infty$ a.s. \end{enumerate}} \begin{remark} This theorem should be compared with Theorem 6.1 in~\cite{DK99} where a similar condition on the total-mass process is given but for a much larger class of measure-valued processes.
+However their result is proved only when $\rT < \infty$, which in our particular case of branching processes, is a trivial case as we already know from Proposition \ref{PropEveTFinite} that the Eve property is fulfilled. \end{remark} \begin{proof} To prove the asserted convergence, it suffices to show that for each $n\in\mathbb{N}$, the restriction $\hat{\Pi}^{[n]}_t$ of $\hat{\Pi}_t$ to $\mathscr{P}_n$ admits a limit when $t \uparrow \rT$ almost surely.
+We fix $n\in\mathbb{N}$ until the end of the proof. \\ \textit{Step 1.} Remark that conditional on $\int_{0}^{\rT}\frac{\sigma^2}{\rZ_s}ds$, the r.v. $\#\{{\cal N}_{\sigma|[0,\rT)\times\mathscr{P}^*_n}\}$ has a Poisson distribution with parameter $\binom{n}{2}\int_{0}^{\rT}\frac{\sigma^2}{\rZ_s}ds$.
+Thus we have almost surely

 In addition, thanks to Borel-Cantelli lemma we notice that